Computing solutions to the congruence ${1^n + 2^n + \dotsb + n^n\equiv p \pmod{n}}$: Connection between and primary pseudoperfect numbers

 The following lemma is straightforward.

 \begin{lem} Let $p$ be a prime.
-Then, $n\in\mathcal{M}_p^{(1)}\cup\mathcal{M}_p^{(2)}$ if and only if $n/p\in\mathcal{W}$ and $p\in\mathfrak{M}_{n/p}$. \end{lem}
+Then $n\in\mathcal{M}_p^{(1)}\cup\mathcal{M}_p^{(2)}$ if and only if $\nicefrac{n}{p}\in\mathcal{W}$ and $p\in\mathfrak{M}_{\nicefrac{n}p}$. \end{lem}

-Even if it might be true that the set $\mathcal{M}_p$ is finite for every prime $p$, there are many primes $p$ for which the algorithm fails to prove the finiteness of $\mathcal{Q}_p$.
-Nevertheless, in the previous setting, we can directly prove the finiteness of $\mathcal{M}_p$ in a couple of easy cases.
+While it seems to be plausible that the set $\mathcal{M}_p$ is finite for every prime $p$, there are many primes $p$ for which Algorithm~\ref{Alg1} fails to prove its finiteness.
+Nevertheless, in the previous setting, we can directly prove the finiteness of $\mathcal{M}_p$ for $p=2$ and $3$.